cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

 # plg-generation

 We provide the codebase for the generation of Probabilistic Lane Graphs (PLGs) from spatio-temporal vehicle data.
+This GitHub repository also contains videos for some simulation data we have generated using the method described in the paper.
+The videos are contained in the "videos" directory.

 There are four Python scripts in this codebase which are relevant to the user.
 A dataset has been provded in this repository and is ready to use straight away.
 This is the NGSIM, Lankershem dataset which can be found at the following location: https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm.

 The Python scripts which the user is required to manually run are: